When being the odd one out, is the one you want to be

 When growing up, we do our utmost to fit in.
 To be part of the crowd.
 We go all out to be the same as everyone else.

 And then we realise that fitting in is the same as going unnoticed.
 In business, it’s imperative to get noticed, and to stand out from your competitors.

 You don’t always have to offer a service or a product that nobody else is offering –a niche market can be a difficult one to earn a living from.
-If you’ve got what other’s need, it’s all about doing it exceptionally well, even if there are a multitude of competitors providing a similar service.
-Make sure you’re doing what you’re doing exceptionally well, so that your customers will come back for more.
+If you’ve got what other’s need, it’s all about doing it exceptionally well, even if there are a multitude of other providing a similar service.
+Make sure you’re doing what you’re doing better than your competitors are doing it, so that your customers will come back for more.

 It goes without saying that if your service is mediocre, customers’ loyalty will be easily swayed.
 If your product or service is available cheaper | faster | better (delete whichever is not applicable), your customers will drop you like a hot cake and become your competitor’s best friend.
 Offer a memorable service and you’ll have repeat customers a-plenty.